SuperClaude-Org/SuperFlag_Framework/README.md

 Note: During uninstallation, `~/.context-engine/flags.yaml` is backed up to `~/flags.yaml.backup_YYYYMMDD_HHMMSS` before removal.
 During installation, existing flags.yaml is backed up and updated to the latest version.

-Claude Code note: Uninstall removes the reference in `~/.claude/CLAUDE.md` and deletes `~/.claude/CONTEXT-ENGINE.md` if present.
+Claude Code note: Uninstall removes the `@CONTEXT-ENGINE.md` reference from `~/.claude/CLAUDE.md`, deletes `~/.claude/CONTEXT-ENGINE.md` if present, removes the hook file from `~/.claude/hooks/context-engine-hook.py`, and removes the hook registration from `~/.claude/settings.json`.

-Gemini CLI note: Uninstall also removes the reference in `~/.gemini/GEMINI.md` and deletes `~/.gemini/CONTEXT-ENGINE.md` if present.
+Gemini CLI note: Uninstall removes the `@CONTEXT-ENGINE.md` reference from `~/.gemini/GEMINI.md` and deletes `~/.gemini/CONTEXT-ENGINE.md` if present.

 Continue note: Uninstall removes the Context Engine rules from `~/.continue/config.yaml` (when present) and deletes `~/.continue/mcpServers/context-engine.yaml` if present.